AdaCore/spark2014/docs/ug/source/concurrency.rst

 To ensure absence of deadlocks on a single core, Ravenscar requires the use of the Priority Ceiling Protocol.
-This protocol ensures that no task can be blocked trying to access a protected object another task has locked.
+This protocol ensures that no task can be blocked trying to access a protected object locked by another task.
 It relies on task's `priorities`.
 The priority of a task is a number encoding its urgency.
 On a single core, scheduling ensures that the current running task can only be preempted by another task if it has a higher priority.
-Using this property, the Priority Ceiling Protocol works by increasing the priority of tasks acquiring a read-write or read-only access to a protected object to the highest priority of any task that can access this protected object.
+Using this property, the Priority Ceiling Protocol works by increasing the priorities of tasks accessing a protected object to a priority that is at least as high as the priorities of other tasks accessing this object.
 This ensures that, while holding a lock, the currently running task cannot be preempted by a task which could later be blocked by this lock.

 To enforce this protocol, every task is associated with a `base priority`, either given at declaration using the ``Priority`` aspect or defaulted.
 This